zalenix/portaldocs/portal-sdk/generated/top-extensions-sideloading.md

 <a name="sideloading-an-extension-overview-query-strings"></a>
 ### Query strings

 The difference between sideloading and testing in production is the endpoint from which the extension is loaded.
 The sideloaded extension's code is located on the endpoint that represents the local host, or the developer's computer.
 The endpoint used for testing in production represents the computer that is being used for testing, and it is not likely that the production testing endpoint is the local host.

 The following query string can be used to load an extension by using the address bar.

 ```<protocol>://<environment>/?feature.canmodifyextensions=true#?testExtensions={"<extensionName>":"<protocol>://<endpoint>:<portNumber>"[,<settings>]}```

 where

 **protocol**: Matches the protocol of the shell into which the extension is loaded, without the angle brackets.
-It can have a value of `HTTP` or a value of `HTTPS`.
-For the production shell, the value is `HTTPS`.
-If the value of this portion of the parameter is incorrectly specified, the browser will not allow the extension to communicate.
+It can have a value of `HTTPS`.
+If the value is not  `HTTPS`,   the browser will not allow the extension to communicate and the extension will not sideload.
+If you have not trusted the certificate that **IIS Express** uses for localhost, the extension will fail to side load.
+See FAQ [Extension will not sideload](portalfx-extensions-faq-sideloading.md#extension-will-not-sideload)

 **environment**: Portal environment in which to load the extension.
 Portal environments are `portal.azure.com`, `rc.portal.azure.com`, `mpac.portal.azure.com`, and `df.onecloud.azure-test.net`.